Timing Optimisation and Analysis in the Design of 3D silicon sensors: the TCoDe Simulator: Timing behaviour of 3D silicon sensors

 \subsection{Study of measured timing performance}

 As shown in the previous section, TCoDe can be used to realise virtual and controlled experiments on sensors, which can allow an almost one-to-one comparison with measurements.
-Starting from the detailed description of the current signals as induced at the electrodes \emph{i(t)} and considering the front-end transfer function \emph{H(t)}, it is possible to obtain the front-end response by the convolution
+Starting from the detailed description of the current signals as induced at the electrodes \emph{i(t)} and considering the front-end transfer function \emph{H(t)}, it is possible to obtain the front-end response via the convolution

-The distribution of the time of arrivals of the $v_{out}(t)$ signals can then be built by applying a suitable discrimination algorithm.
-Figure~\ref{fig:TOAdist} (left) gives the simulated distributions of the Time of Arrivals (ToA) of the $ v_{out}(t)$ signals.
-The time of arrival (ToA) of each signal was obtained by applying a constant fraction discriminator with threshold at 35\% of signal amplitude.
-The simulated ToA distribution is compared in figure~\ref{fig:TOAdist} to a ToA distribution coming from test-beam measurements (left)~\cite{PSIres}.
-The simulated behavior qualitatively well corresponds to the measured one.
-To obtain a more sticking and quantitative comparison, an accurate modeling of the front-end and of its noise behaviour is still needed.
+The distribution of the Time of Arrival of the $v_{out}(t)$ signals can then be built by applying a suitable discrimination algorithm.
+Figure~\ref{fig:TOAdist} (left) gives the simulated distributions of the Time of Arrival (ToA) of the $ v_{out}(t)$ signals.
+The ToA of each signal was obtained by applying a constant fraction discriminator algorithm with a threshold set at 35\% of the signal amplitude.
+The simulated ToA distribution is compared in figure~\ref{fig:TOAdist} to a ToA distribution directly coming from test-beam measurements~\cite{PSIres}.
+The measured ToA distribution includes the contribution of the time references (two devices based on Micro-Channel-Plates~\cite{PSIres}), which is summed in quadrature.
+The simulated ToA considers the time delay between the read-out output and the simulation start, established by the charge deposit inside the sensor.
+This yields a significantly higher $\sigma_{core}$ value for the measured distribution.
+When the time reference contribution is subtracted, the value $\sigma_{core}=(20.6\pm 0.4)$~ps is obtained~\cite{PSIres}.
+The simulated behavior already well reproduces the shape of the measured one.
+To obtain an accurate quantitative comparison, a more precise modeling of the front-end and of its noise behaviour is to be applied.

 TCoDe can be used to accomplish a dedicated study of the ToA distribution structure of the type shown in figure~\ref{fig:TOAdist}.
-This can be analysed by distinguishing the contributions to the time distribution per different pixel areas.
-Figure~\ref{fig:AreasDist} reports such analysis and indicates the correspondence between the single sub-distributions and pixel sub-areas.
-The plot points out clearly the sub-areas which slow down the global performance and can suggest suitable modifications in the pixel geometry to further optimise its time resolution.
+The distribution can be analysed by separating the contributions of the single time distribution per different pixel areas.
+Figure~\ref{fig:AreasDist} reports such analysis and indicates the correspondences between the single sub-distributions and the associated pixel sub-areas.
+The plot points out the \emph{weak} sub-areas which slow down the global performance.
+This clarifies the origin of the tail in the distributions of figure~\ref{fig:TOAdist} and can suggest suitable modifications in the pixel geometry to further optimise its time resolution.